fiddler-labs/fiddler-samples/README.md

 4. Notebook service is now running at http://localhost:7100

 5. To try out the tutorial you will also need Fiddler server.
-You can either get a cloud account or download Fiddler image from https://fiddler.ai
+You can either get a cloud account or download Fiddler Onebox from a link that will be emailed to you

 6. Configure auth token: